StoneT2000/BC19/README.md

 - 2,3 for castle to tell pilgrim to search for karbonite (2) or fuel (3)
 - 4 for pilgrim to tell castle it just gave out its fuel and karbonite and is ready to receive new instructions if needed
 -
-- 5, ...
-5000 are for sending new target locations for preachers
+- 6, ...
+5001 are for sending new target locations for preachers
+- 5002,...
+9997 are for send new castle locations for preachers

 ## STRATEGIES